 Interesting fact #3 - Speedy cleanup

 We've learned a thing or two about trash over the decades.
-We have a large clean up crew follow the last P-raders cleaning up while the parade is still winding its way down Elm Drive.
+We have a large cleanup crew follow the last P-raders cleaning up while the parade is still winding its way down Elm Drive.
 Last year the clean up was so fast, literally minutes behind the parade, only decades worth of tradition confirmed the P-rade actually happened!
-And thanks to our Sustainability EcoReps 70+ bags of P-rade waste gets recycled!
+Please remember to recycle your waste whenever possible!

 Interesting fact #4 - Field of chairs